postmalloc/skeletonide/README.md

 Skeletonide is a parallel implementaion of Zhang-Suen morphological thinning algorithm written in Halide-lang.
 It can be used for fast skeletonization of binary masks.
-Can run on the GPU.
+Can also be run on the GPU.

 When you build the project, it generates an ahead-of-time compiled static library from the halide pipeline.
 It is then